basit0/Auto-Renaming-File-name-in-pyhton/README.md

-change any type of file name of any folder
+Rename the files in a folder

 How  to run

 !python rename.py